kmwallio/ThiefMD/docs/_help/wordpress.md

 ### Check for /xmlrpc.php

-ThiefMD communicates with Wordpress through [XML-RPC](https://codex.wordpress.org/XML-RPC_Support).
+ThiefMD communicates with WordPress through [XML-RPC](https://codex.wordpress.org/XML-RPC_Support).

 Certain plug-ins may disable XML-RPC, and some automated installations remove the file.